adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-Minutes-3-5-24.md

 ## Notes
 1. Submitted first version of both design and requirement documents to Github project repo.
-2. Revised SDP to include modofied meeting-minutes schedule.
+2. Revised SDP to include modified meeting-minutes schedule.
 3. Merged StartScreen to main, will continue working on UI and implementing monster/dungeon functionality.

 ## Action Items (what we plan to start working on, like a personal sprint)